 They are lovers and haters of Quotes.
 But accept the solid fact that they bring great numbers of engagement.
 Add Quotes relative to your brand mission and attitude.
 At least once a week add one inspirational quote.

 Use your imagination and show different aspects of the main topics of your brand.
 If you are a professional speaker share the process of making a speech.
 If you are a pastry chef, show us how many times you failed before the perfect recipe.
 Be open and let the suit in the closet.

 It is nice to have moments of success but it is way better to also share the effort before the success.
 You can inspire people and really connect when you are not afraid to be exposed.

-In all cases keep your message simple,
+In all cases keep your message simple, human and direct.